-The Renate Voris Fellowship is awarded annually to a graduate student in German or Jewish Studies or related fields in the Arts and Humanities at the University of Virginia or elsewhere.
+The Renate Voris Fellowship is awarded annually to a graduate student in any field in the Arts and Humanities at the University of Virginia or elsewhere.
 Its purpose is to provide financial support to a doctoral candidate during the first or second year of her or his dissertation work.
 The research must include the intellectual and artistic products of women thinkers, writers, and artists--in philosophy, including Jewish Studies, literature, including the dramatic arts, cinema, art, architecture, or music.
 Eligible candidates may be of any gender, pursuing a Ph.D. in all disciplines within the Arts and Humanities.

 The Fellowship Award shall be based on merit and not on financial need and shall not replace, but be in addition to, the financial support the qualifying student receives during the first or second year of dissertation work from the graduate school and department of the respective university.